microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Before starting this lab, be sure to set your Azure environment :

-- An Azure Subscription with the **Contributor** role to create and manage the labs' resources and deploy the infrastructure as code
+- An Azure Subscription with the **Owner** role to create and manage the labs' resources entirely and deploy the infrastructure as code.
+If not possible the **Contributor** role will be enough to deploy the resources but without the ability to create a Managed Identity.
 - A dedicated resource group for this lab to ease the cleanup at the end.
 - Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.ApiManagement`, `Microsoft.Web`.